studentmediene/slack-systemctl/README.md

   privileges than necessary.
 * Built-in support for help messages, if you don't remember how to use a specific unit.
-* Only the unit file for `slack-systemctl` is installed globally, the rest resides in the slack-systemctl folder.
+* Only the unit file and the sudoers file for `slack-systemctl` is installed globally, the rest resides in the slack-systemctl folder.

 ## Usage